summer-ospp/help-en/docs/student.md

 - The organizing committee will award the selected students three times:

     - All the selected students will receive a gift package from the organizing committee, including commemorative T-shirt, USB disk, etc.
     - Students who pass the mid-term assessment will receive 50% of the project bonus first.
     - According to the final project evaluation results, the remaining project bonus will be paid in proportion.

 ## Student bonus instruction

 1. How much bonus amount will each student receive?

     Each project will be awarded RMB 12000, RMB 9000 and RMB 6000 (before tax), which based on the level of project difficulty.

 2. When will the bonus be paid?

     Students who pass the mid-term assessment will receive 50% of the project bonus first, the remaining 50% bonus will be paid after the students pass the final project evaluation.
 Accordingly, the student will not receive the rest bonus if he/she fails the final evaluation.

 3. How to pay the students’ bonus?

     The students’ bonus will be paid by credit transfer method.
 There is no restriction on which bank but the bank account must be under your own name.
 Also, the organizing committee will collect the following information from the mentor:

         - Name
         - Passport No.
         - Bank account and branch information

     *Note: the organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information

 4. How to pay the foreign students’ bonus?

+    In case of disputes or legal consequences, the organizing committee will not bear any liability for breach of contract or any other legal liability.

     - The foreign students’ bonus shall be settled in dollars, subject to the real-time exchange rate at the time of bonus payment.
     - The students’ bonus will be paid by credit transfer method.
 There is no restriction on which bank but the bank account must be under your own name.
 Also, the organizing committee will collect the following information from the student:
         - Payee’s Bank Name
         - Payee’s Bank Address
         - Bank Account No.
         - Swiftcode
         - First Name/Last Name
         - Address

     *Note: the above information is required according to the current international settlement policy.
 The organizing committee will take reasonable measures to protect private data, personal identity information and other sensitive information.

     The tax payment or tax payment certificate including the amount of this payment is applicable to the situation where Chinese and foreign personnel obtain income in China according to the tax terms, and individual income taxes withheld and paid by the organizing committee on behalf.
 The calculation method is as follows (unit: Yuan)

-    Below 3750, 3% tax rate (80% * 3%)
+        - Below 3750, 3% tax rate (80% * 3%)
-    Below 15000, 10% tax rate (bonus 80% * 10% - 210)
+        - Below 15000, 10% tax rate (bonus 80% * 10% - 210)
-    Below 31250, 20% tax rate is (bonus 80% * 20% - 1410)
+        - Below 31250, 20% tax rate is (bonus 80% * 20% - 1410)

 ## How to carry out project development for the selected students